Quantum Mechanics in Terms of Realism

-Thus for photons there is a finite transverse spreading but no longitudinal spreading, in accordance with the well known absence of spreading of one- dimensional electromagnetic pulses composed of unidirectional waves.
+Thus for photons there is a finite transverse spreading but no longitudinal spreading, in accordance with the well known absence of spreading of one-dimensional electromagnetic pulses composed of unidirectional waves.

-Let us finally consider another length, the {\it coherence length} $\Delta_{\rm c}y$ {\it of a wavepacket} (in the $y$ direction).
+Let us finally consider another length, the {\emph coherence length} $\Delta_{\rm c}y$ {\emph of a wavepacket} (in the $y$ direction).
 We want to show that this length is equal to the coherence length of the beam in which the wavepackets take part and that $\Delta_{\rm c}y$ does not spread out in time.

-The coherence length of a {\it wavepacket} is defined by means of the autocorrelation function
+The coherence length of a {\emph wavepacket} is defined by means of the autocorrelation function

-The function $\vert \gamma (b)\vert $ is maximal (=1) at $b=0,$ and $\Delta_{\rm c}y$ is defined as that value of $b$ where $\vert \gamma (b)\vert $ has decayed for the first time to $\exp (-1/2).\ \Delta _{c}y$ is closely related to the ``mean peak width'' of Hilgevoord and Uffink.$^{(272,275)}$
+The function $| \gamma (b)| $ is maximal (=1) at $b=0,$ and $\Delta_{\rm c}y$ is defined as that value of $b$ where $| \gamma (b)| $ has decayed for the first time to $\exp (-1/2).\; \Delta _{c}y$ is closely related to the ``mean peak width'' of Hilgevoord and Uffink \cite{Hil}, \cite{Uff84}, \cite{Uff85}.

-The coherence length $L_{\rm c}$ of a {\it beam} is defined by means of the ``contrast'' or ``visibility''
+The coherence length $L_{\rm c}$ of a {\emph beam} is defined by means of the ``contrast'' or ``visibility''

 where $I_{\rm max }\; (I_{\rm min })$ is the maximal (minimal) intensity in the interference pattern obtained by dividing the beam into two sub-beams, delaying the one sub-beam by the distance $b$, and then reuniting the two.
-Length $L_{\rm c}$ is defined as that value of $b$ where $V(b)$ has decayed to $\exp(-1/2)$.
+The length $L_{\rm c}$ is defined as that value of $b$ where $V(b)$ has decayed to $\exp(-1/2)$.
 It is a quantity that is easy to measure.

 In order to see that $\Delta_{\rm c}y$ equals $L_{\rm c}$ suppose that the beam is a stream of equal wavepackets and that the subdivision of the beam means the subdivision of each single wavepacket.
 The reunited beam then means reunited wavepackets and for each wavepacket we have $\psi _{\rm f} = \psi (x,y+b,z,t) + \psi (x,y,z,t)$.
-The proba bility that it will cause a count in the final counter, at any moment of time and at any place within the large counter (assuming $100\%$ detection efficien cy) is proportional to
+The probability that it will cause a count in the final counter, at any moment of time and at any place within the large counter (assuming $100\%$ detection efficiency) is proportional to